-1.5 Design Review Committee and Procedures for Submittals and Approvals for Development Projects
+2.1 Design Review Committee & Procedures for Submittals & Approvals for Development Projects

-The property comprising 2534 was annexed to the Town in 2000 and is subject to the terms and conditions of the WFRG Annexation Agreement dated December 18, 2000.
-As part of that Annexation Agreement (Section 35 (h)), Johnstown and the Property Owners agree to develop and agree to performance standards for the purpose of addressing design considerations including architectural, site planning, landscaping, streetscape and sign elements for land uses within 2534.
-2534 Design Guidelines are the performance standards as contemplated in the WFRG Annexation Agreement, and serve as the design standards for the 2534 Master Association.
+Johnstown and the Property Owners agree to develop and agree to performance standards for the purpose of addressing design considerations including architectural, site planning, landscaping, streetscape and sign elements for land uses within North Ridge.
+North Ridge Design Guidelines are the performance standards and serve as the design standards for the property owners' association, if any exists.

 The following outlines the successive processes for submittals and approvals for development projects.
-Projects must first be submitted to the 2534 Design Review Committee (DRC) before submitting to the Johnstown Review Committee (JRC).
+Projects must first be submitted to the North Ridge Design Review Committee (DRC) before submitting to the Johnstown Review Committee (JRC).
 After approval is gained by both the DRC and the JRC, the project may be submitted for building permit application.